vliz-be-opsci/vliz-be-opsci.github.io/software-packages.md

         github: https://github.com/vliz-be-opsci/pysepca

   - title: "pysubyt"
     description: "SU-By-t stands for 'Semantic Uplifting BY Templates'.
-This python package delivers a pragmatical jinja-templating approach to generating turtle syntax files from provided tabular data sources.
+This python package delivers a pragmatic jinja-templating approach to generating turtle syntax files from provided tabular data sources.
 It is a very basic and 'good enough' take on this, and should be considered as a low-level-entry alternative to things like linkml, rml.io or csvw. \n
     It bridges the gap from the comfortable table-view and the RDF based graph-view.
 The latter might be opening to a world of endless flexibility, but it refrains from being the natural modus operandi for a lot of natural data entry and data management where xls and csv remain the popular choice."
     clickthrough_url: https://github.com/vliz-be-opsci/pysubyt
     image: "/assets/media/img/socials/github-mark.svg"